 Print Works Bistro, Greensboro

 Located inside Greensboro‘s employee-owned and LEED-certified Proximity Hotel in Greensboro, Print Works Bistro is the perfect place for an elevated brunch.
-It was named one of OpenTable’s 100 Best Brunch Restaurants in America, and we can vouch for it.
+It was named one of OpenTable’s 100 Best Brunch Restaurants in America, and we can vouch for it as being a must-eat spot in Greensboro.
 Here, you can soak up the beautiful greenery on the outside patio for feel sophisticated in their dining room.
 Either way, order the Duck Confit Hash and prepare for an amazing meal!

 Print Works is one of the many reasons we’ll be back to stay at Proximity.
 We highlighted a few more here.

 You’ll get hungry before starting your day in New Bern’s historic downtown, and Baker’s Kitchen is exactly where you should eat breakfast.
 Hot and fresh biscuits and cinnamon rolls are made daily and you cannot leave town without trying this Bear Town restaurant’s famous Dutch Potatoes!